 Inmates may not receive “incoming” telephone calls.
 All calls made by inmates must be “outgoing.”
 The facility has a computerized “Inmate Calling System” that allows each inmate to select up to 20 telephone numbers that are approved for his telephone list, including cellular phone numbers.
 He may make collect or debit calls to these approved numbers.
 Inmates are allowed up to 15 minutes of telephone time per day.
 All personal calls are monitored and recorded for security reasons.
 There are restrictions on the type of numbers that may be called.
 Three way and conferencing calls are not permitted.
 Inmates may not call staff, volunteers or other correctional facilities.

 Legal calls to courts and attorneys are not monitored or recorded.
-If friends or family members are having trouble receiving calls from the facility they may contact PCS Daily Dial at 1-888-288-9879, (www.PCSDailyDial.com) or their local telephone company.
+If friends or family members are having trouble receiving calls from the facility they may contact GTL at 1-866-230-7761, www.connectnetwork.com or their local telephone company.

 May money be sent to inmates?

-Inmates may receive checks or money orders from family and friends as long as the person sending the money is not a parolee, DCS volunteer, a family member of another inmate or on another inmate’s visiting list.
+Inmates may receive checks or money orders from family and friends as long as the person sending the money is not a parolee, NDCS volunteer, a family member of another inmate or on another inmate’s visiting list.
 All personal checks received are frozen for 21 calendar days before the inmate has access to the funds.
 Money orders are available to the inmate generally within three working days from the date it is received at the facility.
+Inmates may also receive funds electronically through Access Corrections.
+Family members and friends who meet the same requirements for checks and money orders may visit https://www.accesscorrections.com.

 May inmates receive mail?